Schematizing the Observer and the Epistemic Content of Theories: Semantics Is Epistemology, Not Ontology

-One may think that this discussion about how, where and when theories break down more properly belongs to pragmatics (in the sense of semiotic theory) than to semantics.
+One may think that this discussion based on an analysis of how, where and when theories break down more properly belongs to pragmatics (in the sense of semiotic theory) than to semantics.
 That is not so.
 A system of formal semantics that would ground itself in the family of possible physical systems for which it provides sound models cannot even get started until that family is demarcated.
-But that is exactly to require an investigation of the boundary of the theory's regime of propriety, which is thus logically and conceptually prior to any such system of semantics.\footnote{ Jeremy Butterfield has suggested to me that an intensional semantics of the sort, \emph{e}.\emph{g}., that \citeN{lewis-gen-sems} propounds---which manifestly seems to lend itself to the articulation of a semantics for theories in conformity with the standard view---can handle these pragmatic issues as part of the formal semantics itself, in so far as such pragmatic issues are encoded in the intensions.
+But that is to require an investigation of the boundary of the theory's regime of propriety, which is thus logically and conceptually prior to any such system of semantics.\footnote{ Jeremy Butterfield has suggested to me that an intensional semantics of the sort, \emph{e}.\emph{g}., that \citeN{lewis-gen-sems} propounds---which manifestly lends itself to the articulation of a semantics for theories in conformity with the standard view---can handle these pragmatic issues as part of the formal semantics itself, in so far as such pragmatic issues are encoded in the intensions.
 I do not think that is right.
 Such a semantics would evaluate a proposition in Navier-Stokes theory purporting to describe the behavior of a fluid at spatial scales of 10$^{-100}$ \texttt{cm} as false.
 Such propositions are not false, however.
 They are meaningless.
 None of the quantities Navier-Stokes theory attributes to systems are well defined at such scales, so no ``proposition'' purportedly referring to them can have meaning.
-It is folly to require that every well formed formula constructible in the terms of the formalism of a physical theory must have a determinate truth value, much more a meaning.
+It is folly to require that every well formed formula constructible in the terms of the formalism of a physical theory and derivable from its formal principles must have a determinate truth value, much more a meaning.
 If one could re-tool such a scheme of intensional semantics so that its domain is not ``all possible worlds'' (or ``all possible models'' in some other appropriate sense), however, but rather a pragmatically characterized regime of propriety, then it might in fact be a useful tool for trying to define a semantics grounded on propriety in representation.
-I am not sure how such a thing could be done.}
+Even if one were to do so, however, one should still recognize that all the heavy lifting is performed by what are commonly considered to be the pragmatic elements of the intension, not by the determined relation of designation.
+Indeed, those pragmatic elements must be investigated and fixed \emph{before} one can define designation: they are logically and conceptually prior to designation.
+So one ought also ask: what work does the designation do?
+What is its cash value (to echo William James)?
+For the meaning of the terms is, by my lights, already in place once one has succeeded in determining the pragmatic elements that govern proper use---\emph{useful} use---and so, \emph{a fortiori}, govern the understanding that the proper use of the language can foster.
+Nonetheless, I do endorse the teamwork picture of \citeN{lewis-langs-lang}---that the 2 approaches to semantics (Gricean pragmatic versus formal language) are complementary, not contradictory; the problem today is to convince people on each side of the divide to reach out and work with those on the other side, and not to focus exclusively on one's own approach in studies and applications.
+I do not, however, fully endorse Lewis's conclusion (p.~35) that \emph{both} ingredients are essential.
+The Gricean/pragmatic approach seems to me essential; the formal approach seems to me useful.
+The real problem with philosophers like Lewis, and the way they adhere to the standard view of theories, is that they believe more in their non-empirical theory of semantics then they believe in (\emph{e}.\emph{g}.\@) quantum mechanics.
+(See, for instance, the dismissive remarks in the preface to \citeNP{lewis-phil-papers-2} about the reliability of quantum mechanics as a guide for trying to understand the world.)
+The referential relation of word to world required by Lewis's picture and others like his (in order to avoid, \emph{inter alia}, Putnam's~\citeyearNP{putnam-real-reas-apa} permutation argument) is not grounded in any empirical fact, cannot be exposed or even only studied by any empirical investigation, and yet Lewis believes more firmly in \emph{that} than in the deliverances of physics.
+I say (to echo Anscombe): I cannot understand such a man.}